gidztech/gideonpyzer.dev/content/blog/documenting-code-sensibly-with-empathy.md

 ## 📝 Documenting code decisions
 How do you document decisions you've made in your code?
 You might read some code and wonder why the developer did it a particular way.
 This is particularly the case where the developer has done something a little different from the norm.
 Of course, sometimes doing something against the norm is a red flag, but in other cases, there may be legitimate reasons.

 For example, you may have made the decision not to optimize some code because there's no need for it to scale.
 You might warn a future developer not to copy and paste this code for other features because of that limitation.
-Developers are lazy, copy and paste all the things.
+Developers are lazy, they copy and paste all the things.

 I like to write comments in code where I've made a decision like this.
 Some people will argue that comments become out of date, but so does code.
 If your code is going to change, the comments that decorate it will likely change or be removed anyway.
 It's not a reason to avoid comments.